 But there is no parity between the feeling of a person for his own opinion, and the feeling of another who is offended at his holding it; no more than between the desire of a thief to take a purse, and the desire of the right owner to keep it.
 And a person’s taste is as much his own peculiar concern as his opinion or his purse.
 (30)

 Now, some of you may have heard of something that’s been called “sexual racism,” which is when a person excludes people of a certain race from sexual or romantic relationships, usually because they don’t find them attractive.
 Now, people have typically defended this kind of sexual exclusion on Millian grounds, that it’s just a preference, it’s just their taste – and note that no one has a right to be found attractive, none of us has a claim on anyone (well, maybe our parents) to love us, so it looks like no one is being wrongfully harmed – just like no one is wrongfully harmed when one person gets the job and others don’t - when someone is sexually exclusive.
-So no one else is being wrongfully harmed, and whom you sleep with affects only yourself and consenting others, and Mill doesn’t think that others’ feeling offended can compare to a person’s own opinion.
+So no one else is being wrongfully harmed, and whom you sleep with affects only yourself and consenting others.
 But in recent years, moral opinion seems to assert more and more often that people shouldn’t have these exclusionary sexual preferences, which seems to go against the Harm Principle.
-Maybe we could say that sexual racism is a moral vice, but how do we really know?
-Is it a moral vice or is it just a self-regarding fault, so that they’re the only ones who are missing out?

 One last example.
 The Harm Principle is often taught as one justification for getting rid of anti-sodomy laws, since it prevents interference on behavior that only affects yourself or consenting adults that you do it with.
 But recall what Mill says about the difference between natural penalties and punishment, where he says that natural penalties can be quite severe: